Does auto insurance cover vehicle theft?

 In addition to theft, comprehensive coverage typically includes protection against vandalism, fire, falling objects, weather-related damage, and animal-related incidents.

-Comprehensive vs. Collision Car Insurance Definition Card: Does auto insurance cover theft?
+Comprehensive vs. Collision Car Insurance Definition Card

 Although many drivers confuse comprehensive and collision auto insurance, only comprehensive handles theft.
 If your car is stolen and not recovered, comprehensive insurance can reimburse you for the vehicle’s actual cash value, minus your deductible.